Questions and Answers with Ann

 This Week’s Q&A

-I need fun educational activities that I can plan on during the year as holidays and breaks arise….
+I need ideas for fun educational activities that I can plan on during the year as holidays and breaks arise….

 Playing and learning come together beautifully around holidays and breaks and honestly, everyday!
 Many games can be played around an educational theme and arts and crafts can serve as ways to drive home foundational skills and reinforce Language Arts, Math, Science and nature exploration – even handwriting.
 Math and Science can be experienced through cooking and baking.
 It really doesn’t even matter what ages your children are.
 The older they are, the richer the learning experience can be.
 Wrapping learning around a fun theme can make learning feel like child’s play!